British Rail Class 86: Anglia Railways/One

 Anglia Railways was one of three passenger franchises to inherit the class.
-A fleet of 15 locomotives (Note: Numbers 86215, 86217, 86218, 86220, 86221, 86223, 86230, 86232, 86235, 86237, 86238, 86246, 86250, 86252 and 86257.) were inherited, which were used to exclusively haul London Liverpool Street- inter-city services.
-The locomotives were used in push-pull mode with Mk 2E and Mk 2F coaching stock and a Driving Brake Standard Open, which removed the need for the locomotive to swap ends at the termini.
-Generally, the locomotive was at the south, or London, end of a formation, with the DBSO at the north, or country, end of the train – this was to aid simple switchover of locomotives close to their home depot, Norwich Crown Point.
+A fleet of 15 locomotives (Note: Numbers 86215/217/218/220/221/223/230/ 232/235/237/238/246/250/252/257) were inherited, which were used to exclusively haul London Liverpool Street-Norwich inter-city services.
+The locomotives were used in push-pull mode, with Mk 2E and Mk 2F coaching stock and a DBSO, which removed the need for the locomotive to swap ends at the termini.
+Generally, the locomotive was at the south (London) end of a formation, with the DBSO at the north (country) end of the train; this was to aid simple switchover of locomotives close to their home depot, Norwich Crown Point.

 In 1998, Anglia Railways introduced a new livery of turquoise, with a central white stripe.
 The first locomotive to be treated was no. 86223 Norwich Union, followed quickly by no. 86218 NHS 50.
-Over the next few years the whole fleet was treated as they received works overhauls at Springburn Works, Glasgow.
+Over the next few years, the whole fleet was treated as they received works overhauls at Springburn Works, in Glasgow.

-Class 86/2, no. 86227 Golden Jubilee at repainted in a special livery to celebrate the Golden Jubilee of Elizabeth II in 2002.

 Over the years, several of the Anglia fleet were withdrawn following mishaps.
-For example, nos.
-86220, 86221 and 86237, were withdrawn in 2002, 2003 and 2004 respectively, following transformer failures.
-Another machine, no. 86252, was written off in 2002 after catching fire near Colchester on 1 December 2001 whilst no. 86257 was withdrawn in 2003 due to its general bad condition.
+Nos.
+86220, 86221 and 86237 were withdrawn in 2002, 2003 and 2004 respectively, following transformer failures; no. 86252 was written off in 2002 after catching fire near Colchester on 1 December 2001; and no. 86257 was withdrawn in 2003 due to its general poor condition.
 These locomotives were replaced by locomotives made redundant from Virgin CrossCountry (nos.
 86234/242) or West Coast (nos.
 86209/260) franchises.
 Another locomotive, no. 86227, was reinstated to traffic in 2002 after being stored for many years.
 It was repainted in a variation of Anglia's livery, with a large Union Flag painted on the side and named Golden Jubilee to commemorate Elizabeth II's 50th anniversary of her reign.

-The first major changes to the fleet occurred in late 2002, when Anglia started to hire Class 90 locomotives from Freightliner.
-This was because, at the time, the Class 86 fleet was suffering from reliability problems.
-In late 2003, Anglia swapped to using English Welsh & Scottish owned Class 90 locomotives, hiring up to five at any one time.
+The first major changes to the fleet occurred in late 2002, when Anglia started to hire Class 90 locomotives from Freightliner; this was because the Class 86 fleet was suffering from reliability problems at the time.
+In late 2003, Anglia swapped to using English Welsh & Scottish-owned Class 90 locomotives, hiring up to five at any one time.
 Consequently, the use of the Class 86 fleet was decreased, which subsequently allowed reliability to improve.

 In early 2004, two locomotives suffered from serious transformer failures.
-One locomotive, no. 86246, was subsequently repaired, but the other, no. 86237, was withdrawn and later scrapped.
-This prompted the suggestion that the Anglia Class 86 fleet be replaced by the 15 Class 90 locomotives from Virgin Trains, which were soon to be made redundant by the introduction of new Class 390 Pendolino units.
+One, no. 86246, was subsequently repaired, but the other, no. 86237, was withdrawn and later scrapped.
+This prompted the suggestion that the Anglia Class 86 fleet be replaced by the 15 Class 90 locomotives from Virgin Trains, which were soon to be made redundant by the introduction of new Pendolino electric multiple units (EMUs).